• Use multiple words

 Use your money!

 With FSA money, you “use it or lose it.”
-If you have a balance left in your FSA as year-end approaches, try to spend as much of it as you can on eligible expenses.
+If you have a balance left in your FSA as plan year-end approaches, try to spend as much of it as you can on eligible expenses.
 Request reimbursement or manage your account on the HealthEquity website.

 How the Health Care FSA works